Learn How to Grow Peppermint Plant and use its aromatic leaves for culinary purposes! It is also a great herb for a refreshing fragrance!

 The plant is not too much fussy about growing medium and does well in a range of soil types.
-Use a well-draining potting mix, with a pH around 6-7.5, for best growth.
+Use a well-draining potting mix, with a pH of around 6-7.5, for the best growth.
 You can also DIY it by mixing equal parts of peat moss, garden soil, perlite, and vermiculite.

 Peppermint grows well in the typical climatic conditions of India and does best in the temperature range of 12-30C.
 Save the plant from excessive heat and cold drafts.

-Taking Care for Peppermint Plant
+Taking Care of Peppermint Plant